mpv-player/mpv/DOCS/man/vf.rst

     with hardware decoding.
 Software frames are automatically uploaded to hardware for processing.

+    ``format``
+        Convert to the selected image format, e.g., nv12, p010, etc. (default: don't change).
+        Format names can be queried with ``--vf=d3d11vpp=format=help``.
+        Note that only a limited subset is supported, and actual support depends on your hardware.
+Normally, this shouldn't be changed unless some processing only works with a specific format, in which case it can be selected here.
     ``deint=<yes|no>``
         Whether deinterlacing is enabled (default: no).
     ``scale``